datstartup/ubuntuopenbox/_posts/2020-06-09-Install-And-Configure-Transmission-Server.md

 1. The configuration will give the permission to the `pi` user because I use this transmission configuration for my Raspberry Pi.

-2. The principle of this configuration is all the right to access downloading folders will be given to the user `pi` and the group `debian-transmission`.
+2. The principle of this configuration is that all the right to access downloading folders will be given to the user `pi` and the group `debian-transmission`.

 3. Add a log.

-### Prequisites
+### Prerequisites
 Need these two folder availables:

 * In-progress files storage: `/home/pi/torrent/incomplete`